petek222/LatinScansion/README.md

 B.) SPONDEES (- -), or long-long

 1.)
 All elisions will be marked and taken care of (not that the rare device of hiatus is not accounted for in this current software implemenation).
+DONE

 2.)
 Of the six metrical feet, two will be promptly marked (the 6th as a spondee (long-long or long-short, but difference is negligable), the 5th as a dactyl (rarity of 5th-foot spondee is minute), and the first syllable as a long.)
+DONE

 3.)
 All diphthongs and double-consonantal vowels marked as long.
+DONE

 4.)
 Inflected endings based on declensions 1-5 of Latin marked as specified.